 Some examples of private-sector strategies include:

 - Social franchising: A service delivery approach that organizes small, independent health care facilities into networks.
 The franchisor, who manages the network, enters into a memorandum of understanding (MOU) with each health facility owner (the franchisees) to expand family planning services offered, under agreed terms and conditions.
 Two key conditions are for the franchisee to deliver a broad range of contraceptive methods at an agreed pricing structure and benchmarked quality standards.
 In return, the franchisee gets equipment, supplies and commodities at subsidized prices and receives training, supervision and mentorship.
 Franchising programs also engage providers to ensure access for low-income clients.
 Social franchising was used in Kenya and helped to improve services provided by private providers.
-This toolkit can help you implement social franchising.

 Promotion of private-sector services is also important, as clients need information about where private family planning services are located, as well as clinic hours and prices.
 For example, in Kenya, branding and social marketing were key for promoting private provider networks.
 Sample materials can be found here.
 Community health workers in India also helped to distribute information sheets publicizing clinic addresses and hours.
-Materials, such as danglers and other promotional materials, also helped draw attention to family planning clinics in Nigeria.

 You also may need to work directly with the private sector to ensure accreditation and empanelment (linking patients to specific health care providers), to ensure that the private sector is able to provide family planning services.
 The Urban Reproductive Health Initiative in India worked to convene regular meetings and keep private providers informed about accreditation and empanelment issues.
 They also worked to ensure timely payments/reimbursement for the private providers.
 For more lessons learned from India, including specific roles and responsibilities for the various partners, see here.